 2024 Nissan Rogue Trim

-Walking up the trim ladder from S to SV to SL to Platinum, the SL appears to be the best selection of the bunch.
-Sure, you lose Platinum-exclusive options like quilted leather, premium audio, and a power liftgate, but the SL still comes with leather upholstery, a better infotainment system, greater driver aids, and a panoramic sunroof.
+Walking up the trim ladder from S to SV to SL to Platinum, the SL appears to be the best selection.
+Sure, you lose Platinum-exclusive options like quilted leather, premium audio, and a power liftgate.
+However, the SL still has leather upholstery, a better infotainment system, excellent driver aids, and a panoramic sunroof.
 This is the ideal point.

 2024 Nissan Rogue Price